sami-dev/MultiBrandLoginPage/README.md

 		<br/>
 3. **OktaLogin**: This is a MVC Web application that uses Okta Sign-in widget for user authentication.
 	* It is server-side MVC Web application
 	* It uses <b>Okta Sign-In Widget</b> for user authentication.
-The Okta Sign-In Widget is a JavaScript library that gives you a fully-featured and customizable login experience which can be used to authenticate users on any website <a href="https://developer.okta.com/code/javascript/okta_sign-in_widget" target="_blank">Okta Sign-IN Widget Guide</a>
+The Okta Sign-In Widget is a JavaScript library that gives you a fully-featured and customizable login experience which can be used to authenticate users on any website.
+For details, see <a href="https://developer.okta.com/code/javascript/okta_sign-in_widget" target="_blank">Okta Sign-In Widget Guide</a>
 	* Two brands are used in this sample: (a) Green Brand; and (b) Blue Brand
 	* For each brand, there is a separate style sheet: (a) Style-Blue.css; and (b) Style-Green.css
 	* It also supports multiple languages (System.Globalization)